WHAT ARE VITRIMERS?

 Philip Taynton, CTO

 Heather Rubin joined Mallinda in 2019 as the Vice President of Research & Development.
 At Mallinda, she plays a versatile role in leading chemical design projects, aiding innovative engineering solutions, and overseeing the technical staff.
 Dr. Rubin is an expert in organic chemistry and materials chemistry with ten authored academic papers and one patent.
 She completed her Ph.D. in Chemistry at Colorado State University and holds her BA and MS in Chemistry from the University of North Carolina Wilmington.
 Heather is an outdoor enthusiast and enjoys spending time with her dog in the mountains – snowboarding, camping, hiking, biking, or climbing.

 Heather Rubin, VP R&D

-Neelmanee Sarin with a Masters in Aerospace Engineering from the University of Texas at Arlington and Bachelors in Technology from Krishna Engineering College in Mechanical Engineering joined Mallinda in 2019 as the Vice President of Engineering.
-Neelmanee has expertise in fiber composite manufacturing, material analysis and with his background in Research and Aerospace sector, he leads the engineering support, design and manufacturing efforts towards the scale-up production of Mallinda's pilot commercial product.
-In his leisure time, he enjoys biking, gaming and is an avid coffee drinking enthusiast.
+Neelmanee Sarin holds a Masters in Aerospace Engineering from the University of Texas at Arlington and a Bachelor's in Mechanical Engineering from Krishna Engineering College.
+He joined Mallinda Inc. in 2019 as the Vice President of Engineering.
+Neelmanee has expertise in fiber composite manufacturing and material development.
+With his background in Research and Aerospace sector, he leads the engineering support, design, and manufacturing efforts towards the scale-up production of Mallinda's pilot commercial product.
+In his leisure time, he enjoys biking, gaming, and is an avid coffee enthusiast.